narfit66/ncursesw-rs/README.md

 This crate supports ncurses ABI 6.1 and above.

-There are actually three layers of ncurses functions exposed within this library, the raw `unsafe` functions that are generated with `bindgen` which are available in `ncursesw::shims::bindings`, a layer above this which again are mainly `unsafe` but protect the calling code to a certian degree with assetions (some functions will also have a slight rust wrapping (for example functions returning a raw pointer) but are in the whole left as per the bindgen version), these can be found in `ncursesw::shims::{ncurses, npanels, nmouse, nmenu}`.
-Last but not least there are the safe (within the limits of ncurses itself) functions in `ncursesw` and `ncursesw::{menu, mouse, panels}` which retain thier original ncurses names but have been rustified.
+There are actually three layers of ncurses functions exposed within this library, the raw `unsafe` functions that are generated with `bindgen` which are available in `ncursesw::shims::bindings`, a layer above this which again are mainly `unsafe` but protect the calling code to a certian degree with assetions (some functions will also have a slight rust wrapping (for example functions returning a raw pointer) but are in the whole left as per the bindgen version), these can be found in `ncursesw::shims::{ncurses, npanels, nmouse, nmenu, nform}`.
+Last but not least there are the safe (within the limits of ncurses itself) functions in `ncursesw` and `ncursesw::{*, panels, mouse, menu, form}` which retain thier original ncurses names but have been rustified.

 ncurses modules implemented and rustified so far are the main ncurses library, mouse (version 2 only), panels, menu and forms.